 Derivatives; Beneficial Conversion Feature.
 We measure all derivatives, including certain derivatives embedded in other contracts, at fair value and recognize them in the consolidated balance sheet as an asset or a liability, depending on our rights and obligations under the applicable derivative contract.
 In November 2004, we issued in a private placement 5% variable interest senior convertible notes due 2011 where a portion of the total interest payable on the notes is computed by reference to the cash dividends paid on our common stock.
 (In December 2004 and during the first half of 2005, we issued additional notes on the same terms.)
 This portion of the interest payment is considered an embedded derivative.
 Pursuant to SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", as amended by SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities", we have bifurcated this dividend portion of the interest on the notes and, based on a valuation by an independent third party, estimated the fair value of the embedded derivative liability.
-At issuance of the November 2004 notes, the estimated initial fair value was \$24,738, which was recorded as a discount to the notes and classified as a derivative liability on the consolidated balance sheet.
-Issuances of \$1,405 of additional notes in December 2004, \$14,949 of additional notes in the first quarter in 2005 and \$30,000 of additional notes in April 2005 increased the initial fair value of the derivative liability to \$42,042.
-The initial embedded derivative liability is amortized over the term of the debt and reflected as non-cash interest expense.
-We recognized non-cash interest expense of \$2,161 and \$138 for the years ended December 31, 2005 and 2004, respectively, due to the amortization of the debt discount attributable to the embedded derivatives.
+At the initial issuance of the notes in November 2004, the estimated initial fair value of the embedded derivative liability was \$24,738, which was recorded as a discount to the notes and classified as a derivative liability on the consolidated balance sheet.
+At December 31, 2005, with the issuance of \$46,364 of additional notes, the derivative liability was estimated at \$39,371.
+Changes to the fair value of this embedded derivative are reflected quarterly as an adjustment to interest expense.
+We recognized a gain of \$3,082 in 2005 and a loss of \$412 in 2004, due to changes in the fair value of the embedded derivative, which were reported as adjustments to interest expense.